 In general, the way to eat honeydews is to crack open the fruit and scoop out the seeds and set them aside.
 If you have removed the seeds, you will find a delicious fruit pulp.

-This fruit flesh can be sliced, diced, or split small like you split a watermelon.
-If you want to add it to a salad, you can cut it into cubes or spoon it round.
+This fruit’s flesh can be sliced, diced, or split into small pieces like you split a watermelon.
+If you want to add it to a salad, you can cut it into cubes or chop it into rounds.

-So, you only use the flesh, while the seeds can be set aside to dry and replant as new plants ready to give more honeydews.
+So, you only use the flesh, while the seeds can be set aside to dry and replanted as new plants ready to give more honeydews.

 Check out more: